nais/blog/content/posts/elm/elm.md

 ### Small community and lack of Elm jobs

 At NAV, we have plenty of React developers, and a small handful of Elm developers.
-In the professional world at large, things aren't much better.
-A quick search on FINN.no revealed not a single Elm oriented job in Norway.
+In the professional world at large, things aren't a whole lot better.
+The Norwegian train company [Vy uses Elm for large parts of their frontend](https://blogg.bekk.no/using-elm-at-vy-e028b11179eb).
+Barring that, a quick search on FINN.no didn't reveal a single Elm oriented job in Norway.
 If we adopt Elm, what are the chances of finding competent people should the need arise?
 What happens to maintainability if our Elm programmers leave the team or quit?
 Will the rest of us need to either learn a technology they aren't